xiaodongliang/forge-bim360-docs.api-postman.collection/README.md

 ## Description

-This repository provides demos for the category of [BIM360 Document Management (Docs) API](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/document-management-projects-project_id-versions-version_id-exports-POST/) .
+This repository provides demos for the category of [BIM360 or ACC Document Management (Docs) API](https://forge.autodesk.com/en/docs/bim360/v1/reference/http/document-management-projects-project_id-versions-version_id-exports-POST/).
+These APIs are compatible with ACC and BIM360.
 Right now, the APIs demos are:
  - Custom Attributes
  - Folder Permissions
  - Download PDF

-The collection will be kept updated with new APIs.
 As to Get Documents/Items/Versions/Objects, they belong to Data Management APIs.
 This collection does not include them.

+These APIs support both application context authentication (2-legged token) and user context authentication (3-legged token)

 ## What's Postman?